 Named in honor of the legendary Assyrian King Ashurbanipal, the library was founded in the 1980s by a group of Assyrian students in Chicago who wanted to collect as many important Assyrian texts as possible to ensure their preservation.
 The project gained the support of the Assyrian Universal Alliance Foundation, which gave the initiative a home.
 It has since grown and expanded to include thousands of publications either about Assyrians or by Assyrian authors, including incredibly rare books more than a century old.

 King Ashurbanipal (668 BC – 627 BC) is considered the last strong king of the Assyrian Empire.
-Though famous for his many achievements, he is known for amassing a significant collection of cuneiform tablets at his royal palace in Nineveh, the capitol of Assyria.
-His magnificent collection was the first ever library, and included important texts, like the Epic of Gilgamesh.
+Though famous for his many achievements, he is known for amassing a significant collection of cuneiform tablets at his royal palace in Nineveh, the capital of Assyria.
+His magnificent collection was the first ever library and included important texts, like the Epic of Gilgamesh.
 The collection, formally named the Library of Ashurbanipal, is now housed at the British Museum.

 Archive of Assyrian Journals

 The Ashurbanipal Library features a unique collection of more than a thousand Assyrian journals published all over the world in the last century, including the Assyrian Star and Gilgamesh Magazine.
 Check out our archive that dates back to the early 1900s to get a sense of what day-to-day life was like for Assyrians around the world over the last hundred years.

 Esther Lang, Librarian

 Ninous Yousif, Syriac Language Specialist